globallyunique/beyond-data-mesh/beyond-data-mesh.md

 - Cumulative Metrics (eg. weekly active users)
 - Aggregation types (such as sum_boolean and percentile)

 I see the value of a central definition of metrics in a semantic layer as transformative for a business.
 It will have dramatic effects on standardizing everything from basic BI reporting to the most advanced AI.
-The fact that the business can now see the definition
+The fact that the business can now see and configure the definition is a big part of this transformation.

-As for all the rest of dbt, the metrics language is low level and generic rather than a business DSL.
-Once the metrics are defined, using them in combination with the domain specific dbt macros is a significant step forward.
+Similar to the previously introduced parts of dbt, the metrics language is low level and generic rather than a business DSL.
+However, once the metrics are defined, using them in combination with the domain specific dbt macros is a significant step forward.

   [^dbt-semantic-layer]: See: https://docs.getdbt.com/docs/use-dbt-semantic-layer/dbt-semantic-layer